WA Seattle WA Zone Forecast

 evening, then mostly cloudy with a chance of showers after

-a slight chance of showers in the afternoon.
-Highs in the lower
+slight chance of showers in the afternoon.
+Highs in the lower to

 .SUNDAY...Mostly sunny.
 Highs in the lower to mid 60s.